nishant1code/JS-CLI-Projects/README.md

 ## Feedback

-If you have any feedback, please reach out to us at nishantonsocialmedia@gmail.com
+If you have any feedback, please reach out to me at nishantonsocialmedia@gmail.com